An Intermediate Program Representation for Optimizing Stream-Based Languages: RTLola

-The output stream \lstinline!reached! checks for each waypoint whether it was reached by the vehicle.
-In contrast to the previous output stream, this stream is parameterized to describe a set of streams, called \emph{stream instances}.
-During the execution, the specification creates new instances with the \emph{spawn} clause, where the expression computes the \emph{parameter} of the instance.
+Instances are created using the \emph{spawn} clause, where the expression computes the \emph{parameter} of the instance.
 Similarly, the \emph{close} clause defines when instances are removed.
-Here, an instance is spawned for every new waypoint and is closed when the waypoint is reached.
-The \emph{evaluation} of parameterized streams is applied to every instance, in our example, if the current position is equal to the instance's parameter.
-The output stream \lstinline!missed_wp! checks that each waypoint is reached on time.
+In this example, a new instance is spawned for every new waypoint and closed once the corresponding waypoint is reached.
+The \emph{evaluation} of parameterized streams is applied to every instance, in our example, if the distance between the current position and the waypoint, represented with the instance's parameter, is smaller than a threshold.
+The figure depicts two instances of the \lstinline!reached! stream, each respectively monitoring whether waypoint $(5,3)$ and $(7,6)$ have been reached.
+The output stream \lstinline!missed_wp! tracks whether a waypoint was missed -- that is, not reached within a time bound.
 This stream is also parameterized over the waypoints, but in contrast to the previous streams, the evaluation is applied at a frequency.
-More precicely, each stream instance is evaluated every 10~seconds and checks if the waypoint was reached within the last 10~seconds.
+More precicely, each stream instance is evaluated every 10~seconds and checks if the waypoint was not reached within the last 10~seconds.

 Note that for each clause -- spawn, eval, and close -- \rtlola has two types of filters: pacings and dynamic filter.
-The \emph{pacing} describes if the clause is \emph{event-based}, i.e., the clause is evaluated when a specific new input arrives, or \emph{periodic}, i.e., the clause is evaluated with a frequency. \emph{Dynamic filters} are boolean stream expressions and follow after the \lstinline!when!-keyword.
+The \emph{pacing}, specified with an \lstinline!|@|!-symbol, describes whether the clause is event-based or periodic.
+For \emph{event-based} clauses, the clause is evaluated when a new input arrives, such as the evaluation of \lstinline!moving!, which receives new values for every new value of \lstinline!pos!. \emph{Periodic} clauses are evaluated with a fixed frequency, such as the evaluation of \lstinline!missed_wp! that is executed every 10 seconds. \emph{Dynamic filters} are boolean stream expressions and follow after the \lstinline!when!-keyword.
 They describe a condition based on stream values; here, we close a stream instance upon reaching the waypoint.